grpc/proposal/A29-xds-tls-security.md

 [`match_subject_alt_names`][match_subject_alt_names] as follows.
     * A `match_subject_alt_names` value is a [`StringMatcher`][StringMatcher] and
     the match is performed as per the semantics described for each `match_pattern` in the [`StringMatcher`][StringMatcher] type.
+Note that [exact match][ExactMatch] supports subdomain matching for wildcard DNS SAN entries as described [here][DNS-wildcard].
 If there is a match, then the check completes successfully.

-If the check fails, the connection attempt fails with a "certificate check failure".
+If the check fails, the connection attempt fails with "certificate check failure".

 Individual implementations will use hooks provided by the underlying TLS framework to implement server authorization.
 As an example, Java uses a custom `X509TrustManager`